jpt13653903/Gerber2PDF/ReadMe.md

 - Version-bump to 1.8
 - Added automatic translation to the output PDF to place the global PDF origin at the bottom-left of the page.
+- Bugfix: Increased the rounding error tolerance on arc calculations.

 #### 2021-04-03